-- 19 the specified event.
-If one of the first parameters is not specified, it takes a - default value of -1 and is excluded from the comparison. - 21 If a file of unsorted events is read in, art will, by default, present the events - 22 for processing in order of increasing event number.
-As a corollary to this, the - output file will contain the events in sorted order.
-This sorting occurs one input - 2 file at a time; art does not sort across file boundaries in a list of input files.
-If - the noEventSort parameter is set to true, the sorting is disabled, which will, in - 4 most cases, yield a minor performance improvement. - 5 I have not yet learned the precise meaning of the skipBadFiles and the fileMatch- - Mode parameters. - 7 The inputCommands parameter tells art to delete certain data products from - 8 the copy of the event in memory after reading the input file.
-In other words, the - 9 input file itself is not modified but data products are removed from the copy of - ${0}$ the event in memory before any modules are called.
-The syntax of this language - is the same as for outputCommands, described. - ${12}$ In the pre-art versions of the framework, there were methods to select ranges of - events or ranges of SubRuns.
-This is not yet working in art; the art developers - will add this feature back once we decided exactly what we mean by "ranges of
+- the specified event.
+If one of the first parameters is not specified, it takes a - 2 default value of -1 and is excluded from the comparison. - 3 If a file of unsorted events is read in, art will, by default, present the events - 4 for processing in order of increasing event number.
+As a corollary to this, the - ${5}$ output file will contain the events in sorted order.
+This sorting occurs one input - 6 file at a time; art does not sort across file boundaries in a list of input files.
+If - 7 the noEventSort parameter is set to true, the sorting is disabled, which will, in - 8 most cases, yield a minor performance improvement. - I have not yet learned the precise meaning of the skipBadFiles and the fileMatch- - Mode parameters. - The inputCommands parameter tells art to delete certain data products from - the copy of the event in memory after reading the input file.
+In other words, the - 3 input file itself is not modified but data products are removed from the copy of - the event in memory before any modules are called.
+The syntax of this language - is the same as for outputCommands, described . - 16 In the pre-art versions of the framework, there were methods to select ranges of - events or ranges of SubRuns.
+This is not yet working in art; the art developers - 18 will add this feature back once we decided exactly what we mean by "ranges of

 '''

-1

 firstRun

+: 0

 2

 firstSubRun

 : 0

 3

 firstEvent

 : 0

 4

 noEventSort

 : false

+5

 skipBadFiles

 : false

-: "permissive"

 6

 fileMatchMode

-input.Commands
+: "permissive"

+inputCommands

 '''